YOU ARE EXPLORING

 - ANAT D861 Anatomy Education Seminar (1); required yearly, which sums to 5 credit hours assuming a 5-year degree completion time; this seminar series focuses on educational topics rather than bench research.

-- ANAT D878 Anatomy Teaching Practicum (2); supervised teaching in Gross Anatomy, Histology and Neuroscience (repeated twice for 4 hours total); this teaching involves lecturing as well as assisting in laboratory instruction.
+- ANAT D878 Anatomy Teaching Practicum (2); supervised teaching in Gross Anatomy, Histology and Neuroscience (repeated 3 times for 6 hours total); this teaching involves lecturing as well as assisting in laboratory instruction.